Machine Learning Methods for Data Association in Multi-Object Tracking: Data Association as Assignment

-We begin by considering the MDAP for multi-scan data association with one sensor.
-This scenario is the one most commonly encountered, especially in video-based tracking.
+We begin by considering the MDAP for measurement-to-track association with one sensor given multiple scans.
 Let the number of scans, or the temporal sliding window size, be given by $T$.
-Since the objective is to associate new sensor measurements with a set of existing tracks, the resulting MDAP has $T + 1$-dimensions (Figures \ref{fig:MDAP}).
+Since the objective is to associate new sensor measurements with a set of existing tracks, the resulting MDAP has $T + 1$-dimensions (Figure \ref{fig:MDAP}).
 When $T \geq 2$, the assignment problem is NP-hard \cite{kammerdiner2008}.

 Let the set of noisy measurements at time $k$ be referred to as \textit{scan} $k$ and be represented by $Z_k = \{z_k^{i}\}$, where $i$ is the $i$\textsuperscript{th} measurement of scan $k$, $i = 1, ..., M_k$. $M_k$ is the number of measurements in each scan, i.e., $\lvert Z_k \rvert = M_k$.
 The main assumption we are making is that each object is responsible for at most one measurement within each scan.
 We let $Z^T = \{Z_1, ..., Z_T\}$ represent the collection of all measurements in the sliding window of size $T$.